twang7310/rate-my-cse/README.md

 vercel
 ```

 To deploy to production, we deploy our repository to Vercel and set that deployment as the production website.
-This can only be done by our GitHub repository owner,
+This can only be done by our GitHub repository owner.